Back to Blog

 • It’s less suited for smaller teams or those who need something quick to set up without a significant onboarding investment.

-4. Testiny
+4. TestDino

 Key Features

-Highlights of Testiny are:
+Highlights of TestDino are:

 Pros